seeq12/training-seeq-data-lab/readme.md

 # Seeq Data Lab Training
-This repo contains the exercises covered in Seeq Data Lab Training.
+This repository contains the exercises covered in Seeq Data Lab Training.

 ## Getting Started
 1. Create a new Data Lab Project

 ![](images/new_sdl_project.gif)

-2. Clone this Repository into your Project:
+2. Clone this repository into your Project:
-    1. Rename your project
+    1. Rename your Project
     2. Enable Advanced Mode
     3. Navigate to the Git Sidebar
     4. Press the **Clone a Repository** button and paste `https://github.com/seeq12/training-seeq-data-lab` into the window.